The 11 Best Day Trips From Auckland

 Tiritiri Matangi

 Tiritiri Matangi is one of New Zealand’s most successful conservation projects.
 It is a wildlife sanctuary that is home to many rare bird species, many of which can only be found in New Zealand.
-Aside from wildlife, you can also check out various walking trails, pristine beaches and New Zealand’s oldest operating lighthouse.
+Aside from wildlife, you can also explore various walking trails, pristine beaches, and New Zealand’s oldest operating lighthouse.

-You can purchase the tickets to the island on the ferry operator’s website.
-Adult tickets are $82 (53 USD) per person.
-Guided tours are an additional $10 (6 USD) per person.
+You can purchase tickets to the island on the ferry operator’s website.
+Adult tickets are $95 NZ ($57 US) per person.
+Guided tours are an additional $10 NZ ($6 US) per person.

 Hobbiton Movie Set

-A visit to the Hobbiton movie set is probably on many travelers’ New Zealand bucket lists.
-Located on the outskirts of a sleepy town called Matamata, a two hours drive south from Auckland, Hobbiton can be easily done on a day trip.
+A visit to the Hobbiton movie set is probably on many travellers’ New Zealand bucket lists.
+Located on the outskirts of a sleepy town called Matamata, a two-hour drive south from Auckland, Hobbiton can be easily done on a day trip.

 There are other Hobbiton experiences that will allow you to spend more time on the set.
 For example, you can add on a lunch or a dinner banquet after the guided tour itself.
 I imagine if you’re a big fan of the Lord of the Rings universe, these options might be a great way to make your experience even more special.